 Salt substitutes, such as Nu-Salt and Mrs. Dash (which contain mixtures of potassium, sodium, and magnesium), are available, but they can be risky for people with kidney disease or those who take blood pressure medication that causes potassium retention.
 For people without risks for potassium excess, adding potassium-rich foods to a diet can help.

 Here are some tips to lower your sodium (salt) intake:

-Coffee and Tea: Coffee drinking is associated with small increases in blood pressure, but the risk it poses is very small in people with normal blood pressure.
-Moderate coffee consumption (1 to 2 cups a day) poses no heart risks and long-term coffee consumption does not appear to increase the risk for heart disease in most people, even if they consume large daily amounts.
+Coffee drinking is associated with small increases in blood pressure, but the risk it poses is very small in people with normal blood pressure.
+Moderate coffee consumption (3 to 5 cups a day, or the equivalent of 400 mg of caffeine per day) poses no heart risks and long-term coffee consumption does not appear to increase the risk for heart disease in most people.

 Although both black and green tea contain caffeine, they are safe for the heart.
 Tea contains chemicals called flavonoids that may be heart protective.